hushshush/mentors-found/README.md

 *Through Stephanie Hurlburt's Twitter.

-**Pray they haven't changed it, if they had, use Twitter search feature to search their tweet word for word.
+**Pray they haven't changed it, if they had, use Twitter search feature to look for their tweet word for word.